Photographer’s haute couture images evoke paintings

 Hired by magazines to shoot the backstage scene at fashion shows for a variety of publications, Naundorf, who worked principally as a travel photographer before her arrival in France, gradually became intrigued by the haute couture creations she saw on runways.

-“They tell a story,” said Naundorf, whose photographs of haute couture designs taken between 2005 and 2012 are on view at Holden Luntz Gallery through Feb.
+“They tell a story,” said Naundorf, whose photographs of haute couture designs taken between 2005 e 2012 are on view at Holden Luntz Gallery through Feb.
 22.

 ”Haute couture presents the dreams of a designer.
 Ifs not a commercial statement, but an artistic statement.”